RokNikolic/racket-interpreter/README.md

 Learning Racket, includes:

 - Some exercises to learn the language
-- A functional interpreter writen in Racket for a new programing language
+- An interpreter writen in Racket